Although the term “Mail Art” is self-defining, there’s further meaning in its global application.

 Whether you’re a highly skilled artist or new to the arts in general, Mail Art is open to all.
 If you’re interested in creating Mail Art, it’s easy to get started.

-- First, you’ll need some supplies — paper, envelopes, stamps, and anything else you might want to use to decorate your art.
+- First, you’ll need some supplies — blank postcards or paper and envelopes, as well as stamps, and anything else you might want to use to decorate your art.

 - You’ll also need a list of addresses of people you want to send your art to.
 Or, you’ll need the address of a current “Call for Mail Art” project that is occurring somewhere in the world.
 (See below if there’s a current AFABW Int “Call for Mail Art” project).